A lawyer can file a motion to reduce an excessive bond.

 An oral motion is typically less formal than a written motion.
 The prosecution will appear before the judge to verbally express objections to the defense’s Motion for Bond Reduction.

-How judges prefer to have bond motions argued is vastly different from court to court.
-A lawyer with vast experience in criminal defense will know the best practices for each court.
+Judges’ preferences for arguing bond motions vary widely from court to court.
+A lawyer with extensive criminal defense experience will know each court’s best practices.

 An Alternative to a Motion to Reduce Bail or Bond

-The judge may agree to a bond reduction in some courts if the defense and the prosecution agree.
+In some courts, the judge may agree to a bond reduction if the defense and the prosecution agree.
 An agreement between lawyers is called a “stipulation.”
 A lawyer presents a deal for a bail reduction with a stipulated order spelling out the agreed-upon bond.
 A judge may accept the stipulation and sign the order or require the prosecution and defense lawyer to appear and explain the reasons for modifying the bond.

 Before a prosecutor agrees to a reduced bond, they will want assurances that the defendant will not commit new crimes and return to court for future hearings.
 If a lawyer is known and respected, the prosecution may trust that lawyer’s representations and give the defendant the benefit of the doubt.
 In other cases, the defense lawyer may have to provide proof or evidence that shows why the defendant should be released, like proof of a medical condition, a job, custody of young children, or some other compelling reason.
 A seasoned attorney will know the best arguments to persuade a prosecutor to agree to a lower bond.
 Nevertheless, a judge can grant a Motion to Reduce Bond over the prosecutor’s objection.